Wakaya Island: Change of ownership

 Wakaya was devastated by Cyclone Winston in early 2016.
 Later that year, the majority of Wakaya Island (80%) was sold to Seagram's heiress Clare Bronfman, who was convicted in 2019 of financing a human trafficking ring known as NXIVM.
 She was sentenced to 6 years and 9 months in September 2020.
 As of 2018, the Resort Civil and Grounds Manager was Niumaia Niumataiwalu.
 In 2022, the American tourism marketing company Pacific Storytelling partnered with the Wakaya Club & Spa resort.
 In 2023, Monika Pal was appointed as the general manager of the resort, having previously been a manager since 2016.

 Demographics

 The original inhabitants were removed in 1840, and the island became privately owned.
-Since then, as of 1971, the island hadn't had more than a few plantation workers and their families living on it.
+Since then, as of 1971, the island had not had more than a few plantation workers and their families living on it.
 For example, in the early 1860s, 10 Vanuatu men worked on a plantation on Wakaya, and by 1969 the island was a coconut plantation, with 10 labourers and their families living on the island.
 As of 2002, the Wakaya Club resort had 60 full-time employees, 34 of whom were customer-facing, and all of whom were Fijian.
 The list of all polling venues for the 2018 Fijian general election recorded Wakaya Island Staff Village as having 161 voters, and the list for the 2022 general election had 87 voters in the village.